-- Twilio sends out an email with the SMS response to us
+- Twilio sends out an email with the SMS response to your patient contact center team

-- We use our email filters to move the email to specific folder
+- Use our email filters to move the email to specific folder

 - Zapier picks up the email from this folder and adds the body of the email / SMS to another google sheet

-- Our staff looks at responses and cancels/reschedules appointments.
+- Your staff looks at responses and cancels/reschedules appointments.

 Preparing Google Sheets

-We exported all appointments from Carecloud for the date range that we wanted to reschedule (2 weeks).
-We exported this as a CSV file.
+Export all appointments from your EMR for the date range that you want to reschedule (e.g. 2 weeks) as a CSV file.

 Next step was to remove all identifiable information from that CSV file.
-We were left with just phone numbers and the first name of the patient.
+You are left with just phone numbers and the first name of the patient.

-Doing this was pretty simple.
-We deleted all the columns from the CSV and used the “split data to text” function of Google sheets to get the first name of the patients into 1 column, the phone numbers into another.
-The only formatting we had to do was using the “Search and replace” function of Google Sheets for the column “Phone”.
-We made sure that instead of a phone format of (123) 123-1234, we convert this into 11231231234 (the country code at the beginning).
+Doing this is pretty simple.
+Delete all the columns from the CSV and used the “split data to text” function of Google sheets to get the first name of the patients into 1 column, the phone numbers into another.
+The only formatting you have to do is done using the “Search and replace” function of Google Sheets for the column “Phone”.
+Make sure that instead of a phone format of (123) 123-1234, you convert this into 11231231234 (the country code at the beginning).

-Internally, we kept another sheet that identified the chart number associated with the phone number.
-This way, when the patient texted us back, we would be ready to update their appointment in Carecloud by searching for that chart number.
+Internally, keep another sheet that identifies the chart number associated with the phone number.
+This way, when the patient texts your patient contact center back, they would be ready to update their appointment in your EMR by searching for that chart number.